segabl/pd2-sh-complements/README.md

 - Bullet Storm
   - Fixed increased duration when ammo bag was used up
+  - Ace
-  - Ace: Duration 15s → 10s
+    - Duration 15s → 10s

 *Depending on the ammo bag upgrades, Bullet Storm had comically long durations when the bag was used up due to a bug.*
 *The intended duration also seems a tad too long, providing large benefits for a low skill point cost.*

 - Saw Massacre
+  - Basic
-  - Basic: Reduced wear 50% → 95%
+    - Reduced wear 50% → 95%

 *Saw Massacre is a useless skill and 50% reduced wear is not enough to make the saw a viable weapon against enemies.*
 *Decreasing the wear further will make it more viable at least in some cases.*

 - Fully Loaded
+  - Ace
-  - Ace: Throwable pickup chance increase 1% → 5%
+    - Throwable pickup chance increase 1% → 5%

 *The chance increase is multiplied with the base chance instead of added, which makes it completely negligible as it takes 70 ammo pickups to even reach 10% chance.*
 *With a chance increase of 5%, reaching more meaningful chance numbers will be possible.*